Databricks asset bundles for Python wheels

 4. For Unique name for this project, leave the default value of my_project, or type a different value, and then press Enter.
 This determines the name of the root directory for this bundle.
 This root directory is created within your current working directory.

-5. For Include a stub (sample) notebook, type no and press Enter.
+5. For Include a stub (sample) notebook, select no and press Enter.
 This instructs the Databricks CLI to not add a sample notebook to your bundle.

-6. For Include a stub (sample) DLT pipeline, type no and press Enter.
+6. For Include a stub (sample) DLT pipeline, select no and press Enter.
 This instructs the Databricks CLI to not define a sample Delta Live Tables pipeline in your bundle.

 7. For Include a stub (sample) Python package, leave the default value of yes by pressing Enter.
 This instructs the Databricks CLI to add sample Python wheel package files and related build instructions to your bundle.